chantelwetzel-noaa/data_summary/doc/_main.md

 # Splitnose rockfish
  The most recent assessment of Splitnose rockfish was a full assessment conducted in 2009.
 Across available data, Splitnose rockfish have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 64,855 length observations, 1,647 age readings, and 24,144 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 30,920 length observations, 3 age readings, and 13,902 otoliths that are available to be aged.
-In California, since 2000, a total of 17,073 length observations, 0 age readings, and 3,147 otoliths have been collected In Oregon, since 2000, a total of 10,996 length observations, 0 age readings, and 10,755 otoliths have been collected In Washington, since 2000, a total of 2,851 length observations, 3 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 17,073 length observations, 0 age readings, and 3,147 otoliths have been collected.
+In Oregon, since 2000, a total of 10,996 length observations, 0 age readings, and 10,755 otoliths have been collected.
+In Washington, since 2000, a total of 2,851 length observations, 3 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 47,053 length observations, 2,906 age readings, and 8,501 otoliths that are available to be aged.